MID-THREAD CATEGORY CHANGES

 When a serious religious or morality question is asked, please do not respond with jokes or other snarky responses.
 We want people to feel comfortable asking serious questions without being mocked for their beliefs or understanding.
 Using reactions to mock a serious religious/morality post may also be perceived as mocking someone's beliefs or understanding, and may also be penalized.

 In determining the difference between someone involved in an honest discussion and someone with their own agenda, some discretion by the moderators will be required.
 If you feel that you have been penalized unfairly, please just make a courteous appeal, and be patient with us.

-Politics is a contentious subject for many people and extra care is required in order to maintain a place where people feel free to engage in civil discussion.
+Politics and social issues are contentious subjects for many people and extra care is required in order to maintain a place where people feel free to engage in civil discussion.
 We've found that the most important factor in ensuring political civility is not making it personal; it's fine to disagree with someone, but when you make the discussion about them instead of the argument that they're making, it tends to go downhill.
 It's also true that while you and that poster may enjoy such discussion, it has a stifling effect on others who do not want to be part of such discussion.

-Discussing politics of any kind in your post means that it MUST be categorized in the Political Discussion category, unless it is superceded by an also-relevant restricted category (see "CATEGORY PRECEDENCE" above).
+Discussing politics or social issues of any kind in your post means that it MUST be categorized in the Political Discussion category, unless it is superceded by an also-relevant restricted category (see "CATEGORY PRECEDENCE" above).
 The following are a list of examples of topics we consider to be political discussion.

 - Legality of government actions (e.g. police brutality, etc)